muppet9010/Factorio-Biter-Santa/README.md

 - Configurable start, landing and disappearing position through the clouds.
 - Configurable santa status messages.
 - Santa is indestructible and cannot be interacted with in any way other than the commands.
+- Santa can optionally have a configurable inventory of presents and can then be clicked on to take the presents.

 Commands
 -------